San3-Cod3/San3-Cod3/README.md

 - 👀 I’m interested in ... making simple stuff, noob friendly code - dumbing it down.

-- 🌱 I’m currently learning ... to make scripts, applications and bots, be they Windows Batch, Windows executable, Linux Shell or Linux Executable stuff, eggdrop TCL scripts or Python scripts, bots and apps.
+- 🌱 I’m currently learning ... to make apps/bots/scripts, be it Windows Batch, Linux shell, Exe's+Elf's, eggdrop TCL or Python; 'n' stuff.

 - 💞️ I’m looking to collaborate on ... eggdrop TCL scripts, and Python bots and applications for now.